mthorning/matt-thorning.dev/src/pages/2019-03-02-css-in-js-2/index.md

   return <h1 css={styles}>Hello Code</h1>
 }
 ```
-The `css` prop also accepts a function which is called with the `theme` as an argument. because this is a JavaScript object it can be passed around as you would any other object.
+The `css` prop also accepts a function which is called with the `theme` as an argument.
+When React sees this it walks back up the components tree until it finds a `ThemeProvider` and gets the theme object from its prop.
+Because this is a JavaScript object it can be passed around as you would any other object.
 Here's another example from earlier:
 ```jsx
 import { css } from '@emotion/core'